This post may contain affiliate links. Please read our disclosure policy.

 a turkey cutlet, butter, onions, broth, flour and seasonings on a wooden cutting board.

-• Seasonings: Salt, black pepper, and Italian seasoning: The main herbs found in Italian seasoning are basil, oregano, thyme, and rosemary.
-If you don’t have Italian seasoning, use one or two of these herbs instead.
+• Seasonings: Salt, black pepper, and Italian seasoning.
+Italian seasoning usually includes basil, oregano, thyme, and rosemary.
+If unavailable, use a mix of these herbs.

-• Vegetables: chopped onions and garlic are used in the gravy.
+• Vegetables: Chopped onions and garlic build flavor in the gravy.

 Recipe Variations

-• White Wine Sauce: For an elegant twist, add a splash of white wine to the cooking sauce.
-It’ll lend a sophisticated depth of flavor.
+• White Wine Sauce: Add a splash of dry white wine to the gravy for a richer flavor.

-These step-by-step photos and instructions help you visualize how to make this turkey cutlet recipe.
+These photos and instructions help you visualize how to make this easy turkey cutlet recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Season both sides of the turkey cutlet with Italian seasoning, salt, and pepper.
+1. Season the turkey cutlet on both sides with Italian seasoning, salt, and pepper.

-a turkey cutlet on a green plate topped with spices.
+a turkey cutlet seasoned with italian seasoning on a green plate.

-1. In the same pan, melt the remaining 1 tablespoon of butter over medium heat.
-Add the chopped onions and minced garlic to the pan.
-Cook, stirring occasionally for 2 minutes.
+1. In the same skillet, melt the remaining tablespoon of butter.
+Add onions and garlic; cook for 2 minutes, stirring occasionally.

 onions, butter, and flour cooking in a skillet.

-1. Pour in the chicken broth and cook, stirring constantly for 2 minutes or until the sauce thickens.
+1. Gradually pour in the chicken broth, stirring constantly until the sauce thickens, about 2 minutes.

-1. Add the turkey cutlet back to the pan; reduce heat to low.
-Cover the cutlet with the sauce and cook for an additional 2 minutes.
+1. Return the turkey cutlet to the skillet, reduce heat to low, and spoon the sauce over the top.
+Cover and cook 2 minutes more.

-a turkey cutlet simmering in a saucepan with gravy.
+a turkey cutlet with gravy in a skillet.

 Expert Tips